3dgeo-heidelberg/pytreedb/README.md

 ### Software Dependencies

+xx

-## ℹ Documentation and 🐍 usage of pytreedb
+## ℹ Documentation and Usage of pytreedb

 As a starting point, please have a look to the [examples](examples) and [notebooks](Jupyter Notebooks) available in the repository.